cynthialmy/cynthialmy/README.md

 Hello, World! 👋

-I'm Cynthia, a fusion of product management, computer science, structural engineering, and cityscape artistry.
+I'm Cynthia, a fusion of product management, engineering, and cityscape artistry.

 Python is my go-to language, and I also love Swift, JavaScript and Imba for full-stack development.

-I thrive on turning complex data into compelling stories and scalable solutions.

 🏗 **My Journey So Far**

-I started an exciting journey as an MSCS student at Georgia Tech in 2021, diving deep into AI, machine learning, and data science.
+I started an exciting journey as an MSCS student at Georgia Tech in 2021, diving deep into AI, machine learning, and data visualization.

 🎓 **Courses Taken**